zero-to-mastery/CodeofConduct/README.md

  - When and which channel(s) it happened
  - Detailed summary of what happened
  - Additional context / screenshots

-You may also submit a report to Andrei directly, although we highly recommend making your report via the Management team on Discord for a speedier resolution.

 ## Enforcement
  - Participants will be asked to stop any harassing behavior are expected to comply immediately, even if participants do not agree with or fully acknowledge the behavior being reported.